 For information on IDEM's functions see https://www.in.gov/idem/files/citizens_guide.pdf.

-The OEA director, who also serves as the agency's chief environmental law judge, is selected by the Governor from a list of candidates recommended by a five-member panel appointed pursuant to criteria described in IC 4-21.5-7-4.
+The OEA director, Mary Davidsen, also serves as OEA's Chief Environmental Law Judge.
+The Director is selected by the Governor from a list of candidates recommended by a five-member panel pursuant to criteria described in IC 4-21.5-7-4.
 Both Judge Davidsen and Environmental Law Judge Lori Kyle Endris exercise jurisdiction of pending matters before the OEA.
 The qualifications of OEA's judges can be found here.
 OEA's Legal Administrator is Sara C. Blainbridge.